aofei/air/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/aofei/air)](https://goreportcard.com/report/github.com/aofei/air)
 [![GoDoc](https://godoc.org/github.com/aofei/air?status.svg)](https://godoc.org/github.com/aofei/air)

 An ideally refined web framework for Go.
-You can use it to build a web application as natural as breathing.

 High-performance?
 Fastest?
 Almost all web frameworks are using these words to tell people that they are the best.
 Maybe they are, maybe not.
 Air does not intend to follow the crowd.
+Our goal is always to strive to make it easy for you to use Air to build your web applications.
+So, we can only guarantee you one
-It can only guarantee you one thing: **it can serve properly.**
+thing: **Air can serve properly**.

 ## FAQ